JDN89/thinking-in-javah/README.md

 - Enhanced instanceof with Pattern Matching (Java 16 onwards):
     - Java 16 introduced a new feature called "Pattern Matching for instanceof".
 This allows you to not only check the type but also declare a variable in the same expression.
 This can reduce verbosity and make the code cleaner.
+- Class object:
+    - Contains type information of the class
+    - loaded when the first reference to a static member of the class is made - ctor is static
     - Anytime you want to use type information at run time, you must first get a reference to the appropriate Class object.
+        - EXAMPLE InstancethisBiatch!!
+            - Animal extends cats and dogs -> put animal of type Animal in array
+                - you can only call the overriden methods and not the class specicif methdos
-    - explanation of class object below:
+                - because upcasting from Class object to class specific object stops at Animal -
 - Class literal:
+    - a class literal is a reference to the Class object that represents a specific type (i.e., a class, an interface, an array, a primitive, or void).
+A class literal is written as TypeName.class.
     - `This is used to pass type information around without the overhead of creating individual objects.`
         - https://stackoverflow.com/questions/2160788/what-is-a-class-literal-in-java
         - show real life examples of how to use class literals ASK CHAT GPT!! explains a lot
+        -     `private static Logger log = Logger.getLogger(YourClassHere.class);`
+        - this is a line where we're initialising a logging framework
+        - The getLogger() method requires a class literal so it knows what it's logging (i.e. the current object's class).
+            - getting a reference via .class doesn't initialize the class -> handy to pass type information about a class without having to initialize it
+            - However, Class.forName( ) initializes the class immediately in order to produce the Class reference
+- Generics
+    - The reason for adding the generic syntax to Class references is only to provide compile-time type checking, so that if you do something wrong you find out about it a little sooner
+    - Bounded Type Parameters: You can restrict the types that can be used as type arguments in a parameterized type.
+      For example:
+        - public class Box<T extends Number> {
+        - T can be any type that extends Number, such as Integer, Double, Float, etc.
+    - Code Reusability: Generics promote code reusability as you can write a method or class which can work with different types of data.
+    -

 ## Overview Most used Collections and Maps: